Looking out from Dun Laoghaire pier

 You can’t step in the same river twice, the Greek philosopher Heraclitus once said.

 It’s ditto for Dublin –– the city is constantly changing, closing one door to open several more.
-Visit today, and you’ll find funky boutiques, old-school bars and design collectives making a scene out of Smock Alley or South William Street.
+Visit today, and you’ll find trendy boutiques, old-school bars and design collectives making a scene out of Smock Alley or South William Street.

 Come back in a year’s time, and there will be a whole new energy somewhere else – fuelled by the fashionistas and baristas of the future.